torvalds/linux/README.md

 ### EducateD

 `EducateD` does nothing.
-It is not *ToleranUX*'s responsibility to educate you.
+It is not **ToleranUX**'s responsibility to educate you.

+### SignalBoostD

+`SignalBoostD` runs periodically to consult which process has a level of privilege lower than a certain threshold determined by the CPU load of `PrivCheckD`.
+Said processes would then be *~~forked~~ diversed* by `SignalBoostD` in an attempt to give them more exposure.

 Supported architectures and form factors
 ========================================